hotosm/visualize-change/README.md

 # visualize-change

 A toolkit to visualize changes in OSM, part of the OSM Analytics ecosystem.
 Work in Progress.
+You can view the live project at [Visualize Change](https://visualize-change.hotosm.org/edit)

 ## structure